cciw-uk/data-protection/Decisions and actions document.rst

   should not be writing rules that we're not qualified to write - we should be delegating to the appropriate people.

-* Regarding the 4 sets of data Darren identified:

-  1. Campers/ parents/ guardians data
-  2. Officer Team data inc.  Set up & take down teams
-  3. Trustees data
-  4. Land owners and suppliers

-  Item 3 is the most easily dealt with - I think it almost all be public data (it has to be given to Charities Commission, and displayed on their website, right?).
-We clearly have to keep this information anyway.
-If there are addresses we don't need to be keeping, we can just remove from CCiW records - we know each other as individuals anyway, so have no problem contacting each when necessary.

-  Item 4 is also easy - these are just business contacts that we need to keep to do our job.

-  Items 1 and 2 are the most difficult - they contain the most sensitive information, and are much bigger in terms of volume.
-Almost all our effort will be focused there.

-* Hyperlinks are awesome!
-We should include links to other resources, rather than copy large parts of them.
-For the sake of making this document more readable I'll sometimes copy rather than link.

 * So, I think the right order is:

   1. Create the "manuals" (as mentioned by Wayne's document), especially